cs573-24s/a2-DataVis-7Ways/README.md

 having a red circle (as can be seen in photo 2 in the D3 section).
 This, linked with the detailed numbers shown on the bottom depending on which element is hovered on provides a good experience for the user.

+### Show Facts About Penguin Species in D3

+I gave extra information to the user about each species of penguin on click of a point with the corresponding species as well as an image of that species of penguin.
+I also matched the background color of the information to the color of the species in the legend to connect these two visualizations.
+The purpose of this was to give the viewer of the visualization more information about what they are looking at as well as giving the data a more personal feel due to the image.

+### Penguin-y font in D3

+This is a minor achievement, but I searched for and found what I believe is a very penguin-y font (Oscar) and used it for the penguin species.
+I imported this font with a link to a google stylesheet containing it at the top of the HTML document

 ### Display Observations Per Island in R